dotnet/docs/docs/csharp/tuples.md

 [!code-csharp[ExplicitNamedTuple](../../samples/snippets/csharp/tuples/tuples/program.cs#ProjectionExample_Explicit "Explicitly named tuple")]

-For any field where an explicit name is not provided, an applicable implicit name will be applied.
+For any field where an explicit name is not provided, an applicable implicit name will be projected.
 Note that there is no requirement to provide semantic names, either explicitly or implicitly.
-The folowing initializer will have field names `Item1` and `StringContent`:
+The folowing initializer will have field names `Item1`, whose value is `42` and `StringContent`, whose value is "The answer to everything":

 [!code-csharp[MixedTuple](../../samples/snippets/csharp/tuples/tuples/program.cs#MixedTuple "mixed tuple")]

-There are two conditions where candidate field names are dropped:
+There are two conditions where candidate field names are not projected onto the tuple field:

 1. When the candidate name is a reserved tuple name.
 Examples include `Item3`, `ToString` or `Rest`.
 1. When the candidate name is a duplicate of another tuple field name, either explicit or implicit.

 The reason is to avoid ambiguity.
 These names would cause an ambiguity if they were used as the field names for a field in a tuple.
 Neither of these conditions cause compile time errors.
-Instead, these fields do not have semantic names projected for them.
+Instead, the fields without projected names do not have semantic names projected for them.
 The following examples demonstrate these conditions:

 [!code-csharp[Ambiguity](../../samples/snippets/csharp/tuples/tuples/program.cs#ProjectionAmbiguities "tuples where projections are not performed")]